Logo of Window Rank

 The style of window you choose affects its function, ventilation, and look.
 Here are the most common types used in Spokane Valley homes:

 • Sliding Windows: Also called sliders, these windows open horizontally on a track.
-They are a space-saving option that doesn't swing inward or outward, ideal for rooms with limited space or for wider openings7.
+They are a space-saving option that doesn't swing inward or outward, ideal for rooms with limited space or for wider openings.

 • Picture Windows: These are large, fixed panes of glass that do not open.
-They are designed to frame an unobstructed view and flood a room with natural light, often used in combination with other operable window styles8.
+They are designed to frame an unobstructed view and flood a room with natural light, often used in combination with other operable window styles5.

 Understanding Frame Materials